dlsc-software-consulting-gmbh/jfxcentral-data/libraries/validatorfx/readme.md

+# ValidatorFX

 ValidatorFX is a validation library for JavaFX.
 It is inspired by [ControlsFX](https://github.com/controlsfx/controlsfx) but tries to overcome its shortcomings:

 * Validations based on arbitrary observable values (not just the value of a control)
 * Validations can decorate an arbitrary number of nodes (not just the one control)
 * Validations can decorate any node (not just `Control` subtypes)
 * Validations can be done immediately or on-demand (e.g. when clicking a button)

 The central class of ValidatorFX is `Validator` which contains a number of `Check`s.
 As a rule a form will have one `Validator` object and multiple `Check`s.

-## Example
+## Usage

 Here is a minimal complete example of how ValidatorFX is used: